abhijithof/swiggy-roast-machine/README.md

 **Ready to get roasted?
 Fire up the app and see how much you've spent on food delivery! 🔥💸**

-Made with ❤️ and 🔥 for the food delivery addicts of India 🇮🇳
+Made with ❤️ and 🔥 for the food delivery addicts of India 🇮🇳# Environment variables configured - ready for production! 🚀